dodge1218/nutrisync-pro/PRD.md

     - **Snooze options:** "Remind me tomorrow" or "Skip this week"
     - **Tracks last update:** Stores `lastProfileUpdate` timestamp
     - **Visual indicator:** Subtle notification badge in Settings when update overdue
-    - Implementation: ProfileReminder.tsx with shouldShowReEvaluationReminder()
+    - Implementation: ProfileReminder.tsx NOT INTEGRATED

-58. **Dynamic Daily Values Dashboard**
+58. **Dynamic Daily Values Dashboard** 📋 NOT IMPLEMENTED
     - All nutrient percentages calculated against personalized DVs
     - Clear indication that values are personalized
     - "Your daily needs" vs. "General RDA"
     - Recalculates automatically when profile updates
     - Shows what factors influenced DV calculation (hover tooltip)
-    - Integration: calculatePersonalizedDVs() used in nutrition analysis
+    - Integration: calculatePersonalizedDVs() NOT USED

-59. **Profile History & Trends**
+59. **Profile History & Trends** 📋 NOT IMPLEMENTED
     - Track weight changes over time
     - Monitor BMI progression
     - Adjust recommendations as profile evolves
     - Compare nutrient adequacy before/after profile updates
     - Historical activity level tracking
     - Goal progress correlation with nutrition adequacy
-    - Implementation: Profile data stored with lastUpdated timestamps
+    - Implementation: NOT BUILT

+**NOTE:** This entire phase was designed but never integrated into the application.
+Components exist as scaffolding in /src/components/ but are archived and not imported anywhere.
+The application currently uses standard RDA values for all users, not personalized calculations.
+See /src/components/_archived/README.md for implementation guidance.

 ### Phase 8d: Enhanced Goal Progress Tracking (Week 14)
 **Goal:** Input-based milestone tracking beyond checkboxes